 What’s new about the symbol charts?

-Each chart download is now accompanied by a helpsheet to assist people new to paper-based AAC who need help supporting a learner to use them.
+Each chart download is accompanied by a helpsheet with information and advice on using the chart with a learner.
 It also provides signposts on where to learn more like the Getting Started with Paper-Based Symbol Resources eBook and some of our Ace Centre Learning courses.

 We reviewed the placement of the core word symbols on the charts and tried our best to align it with our Developing and Using a Communication Book layout to provide consistency for those who progress on from the charts and choose our book template as the next step.